Homeowners are Not Limited to Repair Remedies for Construction Defects under the SB 800 “Right to Repair Act”, but May Sue for Property Damages

 Proof of builder negligence is not required to be able to sue recover damages under the Right to Repair Act, as the right to sue arises if the building does not meet certain standards set forth in the Act.

 The Notice and Right to Repair process suspends the Statute of Limitations.

 In the recent case of Burch v.
 Premier Homes, the Court of Appeal in Los Angeles held that a property owner is not required to follow the Notice and “Right to Repair” procedures in SB 800, and can directly file suit against the builder or developer etc where the defects already have caused physical damage to the building or property.

 The Court of Appeal also reconfirmed that a property owner could also sue for breach of an express or implied warranty in the purchase contract or the construction contract, or for breach of contract, without first following the Notice and Right to Repair provisions of SB 800.

 Finally, the Burch Court of Appeal also held that a subcontractor could be sued for breach of an implied warranty of “fitness” for the intended use or for negligence, despite the lack of a direct contract between the property owner and the subcontractor, as the owner or the purchaser of the building is an “intended beneficiary” of the subcontract.

-However, despite these holdings, in all but the most serious cases, not all construction defects cause noticeable or obvious property damage within the 10-year statute of repose (outside time limit for suit from substantial completion of the construction)(see related Article on time limitations for suit), so for most properties, it will still likely be beneficial to follow the procedures of the “Right to Repair Act” or SB 800 before filing suit.
+However, despite these holdings, in all but the most serious cases, not all construction defects cause noticeable or obvious property damage within the 10-year statute of repose (outside time limit for suit from substantial completion of the construction), so for most properties, it will still likely be beneficial to follow the procedures of the “Right to Repair Act” or SB 800 before filing suit.